Bulawayo - Zimbabwe

 Donations to Chris are tax deductible through Anglican Aid

-David & Robyn Claydon have been associated with St Swithun’s as Mission Partners for many years and they continue to inspire us with their tireless commitment to preaching, teaching, writing, nurturing and advocating for others.
-David is an expert on Islam and is in constant demand as a speaker and adviser.
-He has edited a book called Islam: Human Rights and Public Policy which he has given to every member of Federal Parliament and some State MPs.
-He works closely with Immigration officials in order to support applications by Christians from North Africa and the Middle East to come to Australia.
-Previously David has served as the International Director of the Lausanne Movement, the Federal Secretary of CMS and the NSW Director of Scripture Union.
+David was an expert on Islam and was in constant demand as a speaker and adviser.
+He freely gave his book, Islam: Human Rights and Public Policy, to every member of Federal Parliament and some State MPs.
+He worked closely with Immigration officials in order to support applications by Christians from North Africa and the Middle East to come to Australia.
+Previously, David served as the International Director of the Lausanne Movement, the Federal Secretary of CMS and the NSW Director of Scripture Union.

-Robyn has also served as the International Women’s Director for the Lausanne Movement.
-She conducts a Women's Bible Study group at St Andrew’s Cathedral which draws woman from all over Sydney and from different denominations.
-Robyn is a bible teacher and preacher and a mentor to young leaders.
+Robyn has also served as the International Women's Director for the Lausanne Movement.
+She conducts a Women's Bible Study group at St Andrew's Cathedral which draws woman from all over Sydney and from different denominations.
+There are about 40 women, many of whom come to the Cathedral, and those who are ill or now live too far away, receive the notes on email.
+The ladies make the most beautiful quilts for the refugees.
+Robyn is also a bible teacher and preacher and a mentor to young leaders.
 She has written a number of books to encourage people in their Christian journey.

 Global Recordings Network